apache/druid/docs/operations/mixed-workloads.md

 In Druid, query lanes reserve resources for Broker HTTP threads.
 Each Druid query requires one Broker thread.
 The number of threads on a Broker is defined by the `druid.server.http.numThreads` parameter.
 Broker threads may be occupied by tasks other than queries, such as health checks.
 You can use query laning to limit the number of HTTP threads designated for resource-intensive queries, leaving other threads available for short-running queries and other tasks.

-Consider also defining a [prioritization strategy](../configuration/index.md#prioritization-strategies) for the Broker to label queries as high or low priority.
-Otherwise, manually set the priority for incoming queries on the [query context](../querying/query-context.md).

 ### General properties

 Set the following query laning properties in the `broker/runtime.properties` file.